Lake Charles High School Kilties

 Organized by Principal G. W. Ford, Beatrice Field and Grace Ulmer, the Kilties provided hundreds of young women the opportunity to express their Wildcat esprit de corps.
 The forty- four year existence of the Kilties made them one of the most enduring drill teams in the United States.
 The show on the field was a concrete depiction of those intrinsically American qualities of pride, loyalty, and spirit.
 The Kilties gave young women a means to convey their school's tradition of good citizenship, scholarships community service, honor and leaderships.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-St. Charles Academy (about 300 feet away, measured in a direct line); Lost Railroad Stations (approx. 0.3 miles away); The Arcade Theatre and Miller Building, the Paramount and the Weber Building (approx. 0.6 miles away); Louisiana Baptist Orphanage (approx. 0.6 miles away); Killen Field (approx. one mile away); Goldband Studio (approx. 1.2 miles away); Ball's Auditorium (approx. 1.8 miles away); LaGrange High School (approx. 1.9 miles away).
+At least 8 other markers are within one mile of this marker, measured as the crow flies.
+St. Charles Academy (about 300 feet away, measured in a direct line); Lost Railroad Stations (approx. 0.3 miles away); Captain Daniel Johannes Goos (approx. half a mile away); Lake Charles 9/11 Memorial (approx. half a mile away); Christian Science (approx. 0.6 miles away); The Arcade Theatre and Miller Building, the Paramount and the Weber Building (approx. 0.6 miles away); Louisiana Baptist Orphanage (approx. 0.6 miles away); 44th Air Refueling Squadron (approx. one mile away).
 Touch for a list and map of all markers in Lake Charles.

 Credits.
 This page was last revised on April 12, 2018.
-This page originally submitted on April 12, 2018, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 63 times since then and 9 times this year.
+It was originally submitted on April 12, 2018, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 113 times since then and 23 times this year.
 Photos: 1, 2. submitted on April 12, 2018.